Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AThat's really nice.

-Speaker AI wasn't there, but it's one of our best gigs.
+Speaker ABut one of our best gigs.

 Speaker AOh, yeah, you won't.